 - On the other hand, 28% of the respondents said they are not planning to finance customers in 2021.

 Direct Selling In Social Media

 Direct social selling is another eCommerce trend that online retail companies could consider implementing.
 Buying directly from social networks is simply much more convenient, and the user journey is much shorter.
 Thus it means less confusion and fewer cart abandonments.

-- 42% of respondents are either planning to sell on social media directly in 2021.
+- 42% of respondents are either already selling or planning to sell on social media directly in 2021.

 - Interestingly, 33% are still undecided if it’s worth a while.